-Traeger smoked chicken lollipop drumsticks are so fun to eat!
-Tender chicken legs but easier to eat and always a hit with kids for dinner.
-We shared the oven version in our how to cook lollipop chicken drumsticks post, now comes cooking outside.
+This is how to cook smoked chicken lollipop drumsticks!
+They are essentially tender chicken legs but easier to eat and always a hit with kids for dinner.
+We shared the oven version in our lollipop chicken drumsticks post, now comes cooking outside.

-Smoked lollipop chicken legs are so good and popular with kids who have little hands.
+These are so good and popular with kids who have little hands.
 If you have never smoked drumsticks before this is a fun way to do it.
 Stands up on your grate so every inch can get crispy chicken skin.
-One of many easy smoker recipes on our site! (affiliate links present)
+One of many easy smoker recipes on our site!

 Ok so you don’t have to have the most popular brand but Traeger recipes are definitely the most common.
 We had an electric Charboil and then a pellet grill Green Mountain smoker before we got ours.
 They all work really well I would say.
 Once you get the hang of how many pellets you need, ensure it’s preheated and all you’ll be good to go.